directus-labs/guest-authoring/next-auth-with-directus/index.md

 ```

-This `.env.local` contains all the credentials that is needed by `Next Auth` and the directus SDK
+This `.env.local` contains all the credentials needed by `NextAuth` and the Directus SDK.

 ### Configuring the Directus SDK

-Create a new folder called `lib` and inside of that folder, create a new file called `directus.ts` with the following contents:
+Create a new folder called `lib`, and inside of that folder, create a new file called `directus.ts` with the following contents:
 `lib/directus.ts`

 ```ts